-This is a useful phrase to use where a public body has a fixed policy - i.e. 'we don't do' / 'we can't do that'.
-This is considered further at page 13 below (and see jargon buster page 24).
+This is a useful phrase to use where a public body has a fixed policy - i.e. 'we don't do'/'we can't do that'.
+This is considered further on page 14 (and see jargon buster page 24).

 Monitoring Officer